WordPress/openverse/DAGs.md

 ### Silenced DAGs check

-Check for DAGs that have silenced Slack alerts which may need to be turned back on.
+Check for DAGs that have silenced Slack alerts or skipped errors which may need to be turned back on.

 When a DAG has known failures, it can be ommitted from Slack error reporting by adding an entry to the `SILENCED_SLACK_NOTIFICATIONS` Airflow variable.
-This is a dictionary where thekey is the `dag_id` of the affected DAG, and the value is a list of SilencedSlackNotifications (which map silenced notifications to GitHub URLs) for that DAG.
+Similarly, errors that occur during the `pull_data` step may be configured to skip and allow ingestion to continue, using the `SKIPPED_INGESTION_ERRORS` Airflow variable.
+These variables are dictionaries where the key is the `dag_id` of the affected DAG, and the value is a list of configuration dictionaries mapping an error `predicate` to be skipped/silenced to an open GitHub issue.

-The `check_silenced_dags` DAG iterates over the entries in the `SILENCED_SLACK_NOTIFICATIONS` configuration and verifies that the associated GitHub issues are still open.
-If an issue has been closed, it is assumed that the DAG should have Slack reporting reenabled, and an alert is sent to prompt manual update of the configuration.
-This prevents developers from forgetting to reenable Slack reporting after the issue has been resolved.
+The `check_silenced_dags` DAG iterates over the entries in the `SILENCED_SLACK_NOTIFICATIONS` and `SKIPPED_INGESTION_ERRORS` configurations and verifies that the associated GitHub issues are still open.
+If an issue has been closed, it is assumed that the entry should be removed, and an alert is sent to prompt manual update of the configuration.
+This prevents developers from forgetting to reenable Slack reporting or turnoff error skipping after the issue has been resolved.

 The DAG runs weekly.